rematchka/IBM-Creative-Challenge-QCHack-2021/README.md

 In other words, if I pass in a data point which should be labeled 1, the circuit returns a state whose city_state plot looks like the digit 1.

 ## Implementaion details
-- Build QUnatum classifier based on these [tutorilas](https://github.com/kareem1925/Ismailia-school-of-AI) provided by Kareem El Safety
+- Build Qunatum classifier based on these [tutorilas](https://github.com/kareem1925/Ismailia-school-of-AI) provided by Kareem El Safety
 - Version 1: use 6 features only from MNIST data set, for digits 0 and 1.
+Witjout discarding or minimizing this new dataset  (Done, Notebook name: ML-prediction state qiskit.ipynb)
+	- we interuppted kernel at middle of training as loss was so small, so we didn't need to continue training and training time was large.

-Witjout discarding or minimizing this new dataset
+- Version 2: use 12 features only from MNIST data set, for digits 0 and 1.
+Witjout discarding or minimizing this new dataset (Done, Notebook name: ML-prediction state qiskit v2.ipynb )

+- Version 3: use 6 features only from MNIST data set, for digits 0, 1, 2, and 3.
+Witjout discarding or minimizing this new dataset (Done, Notebook name: ML-prediction state qiskit v3.ipynb, unfortunately we couldn't complete training therefore training loss is still high, beacuse it was trained locally beacuse there was problem on IBM Quantum experience and training took alot of time)

 - Train classifier to predict output state looks like the digit
 - Visualize